openrails/openrails/Source/Documentation/Manual/timetable.rst

 --------------

-Each cell which is at an intersection of a train column and a location row, can contain timing details for that train at that location.
+Each cell which is at an intersection of a train column and a location row, can contain timing details for that train at that location. :ref:`Timing commands

-*Presently, only train stop details can be defined.
-Later on, passing times will also be defined; these passing times can be used to determine a train's delay.*
+<timetable-timing>` can be set at locations where the train stops, but can also

-:ref:`Timing commands <timetable-timing>` can be set at locations where the train stops, but can also be set for locations where no timing is inserted as the train passes through that location without stopping.
+be set for locations where no timing is inserted as the train passes through that location without stopping.

 Timetable Data Details
 ======================